Table of Contents

 b) The storage location

-The storage location of the 8MAN-groups to be created is an AD-OU (organization unit in the Active Directory).
-The authorization groups should be created and used by both the programs in the same AD-OU.
-I have provided the OUs “8MAN\servername” as storage location.
-In migRaven, only test.local/8MAN is specified, because an organization unit with the server name is automatically generated below it.
-In 8MAN, OU=win-server,OU=8MAN must be specified.
+The storage location of the 8MAN groups to be created is AD-OU (Organization Unit in the Active Directory).
+The authorization groups should be created and used by both programs in the same AD-OU.
+I have provided the OUs "8MAN \ servername" as storage location.
+In migRaven, only test.local / 8MAN is specified because an organization unit with the server name is automatically generated below it.
+In 8MAN, OU = win-server, OU = 8MAN must be specified.

-Here I would like to add that authorization groups can be moved without any problem to other OUs of the Active Directory.
+Here I would like to add that to OUs of the Active Directory.
 One can divide the authorization groups to several OUs.
-This is then sensible if there are corporate divisions, which are administered by single data owner.
-In case of a company, which is completely monitored by one or several administrators, one should consolidate the authorization groups in an OU.
+This is then sensitive if there are corporate divisions, which are administered by single data owner.
+In case of a company, which is fully monitored by one or more administrators, one should consolidate the authorization groups in OU.
 In case of a big company, in which administrators are responsible only for partial sections, the distribution of the authorization groups to several OUs can be meaningful.

 c) The name formation